Interesting Facts About Jupiter

 2. Jupiter has a powerful magnetic field that is over 20,000 times stronger than that of Earth, which creates intense radiation belts that can pose a danger to spacecraft and astronauts.

-3. Jupiter is known for its distinctive cloud bands, which are caused by the planet’s rapid rotation, and its Great Red Spot, a massive storm system that has been raging for over 350 years and is larger than the size of Earth.
+3. Jupiter is known for its distinctive cloud bands, caused by the planet’s rapid rotation, and its Great Red Spot, a massive storm system that has been raging for over 350 years and is larger than Earth.

-4. Jupiter has over 80 known moons, including the four largest, known as the Galilean moons, which were first discovered by Galileo Galilei in 1610 and are named after him.
+4. Jupiter has 97 confirmed moons, including the four largest, known as the Galilean moons, which were first discovered by Galileo Galilei in 1610 and are named after him.

 5. Jupiter is believed to have played a key role in the formation of the Solar System, as its massive gravity influenced the orbits of other objects and prevented the formation of a planet in the asteroid belt between Mars and Jupiter.